Networking, Firewall, Mostly Closed + Remote Administration + UI Group Details

 From computers that are not part of the University network:

-Like the Mostly Closed group, HTTP, HTTPS, IMAP, secure IMAP, POP3, secure POP, SSH, FTP, SFTP, SMTP, and H.323 are allowed.
+Like the Mostly Closed group, HTTP, HTTPS, IMAP, secure IMAP, POP3, secure POP, FTP, SFTP, SMTP, and H.323 are allowed.
 (A specific port list is available.)

 To computers that are not part of the University network: